Julia Jacklin: Phantastic Ferniture

 In 2014, Jacklin formed the indie garage group Phantastic Ferniture along with members Elizabeth Hughes (guitar) and Ryan K Brennan (drums).

 In May 2018, the band released their debut single "Fuckin 'n' Rollin", accompanied by a music video directed by Nick McKinlay.
 In July 2018 the band released its self-titled album, produced by drummer Ryan K Brennan.
 The album featured subsequent singles "Gap Year", "Bad Timing" and "Dark Corner Dance Floor".

 Musical and visual style

 Allmusic described her music as a "meld of dreamy indie pop and confessional alt-country", while she cites as her influences Doris Day, The Andrews Sisters, Björk and Billy Bragg.
 She has also mentioned Fiona Apple and Leonard Cohen as influences.

-In an interview with Sound of Boston, Jacklin notes her music video style is inspired by Lars Tunbjörk, a Swedish photographer who captured the mundane and absurd moments of modern life.
+In an interview with Sound of Boston, Jacklin notes her music video style is inspired by Swedish photographer Lars Tunbjörk, who captured the mundane and absurd moments of modern life.
 Jacklin has co-directing credits on all of her music videos to date.
 In February 2019, Stella Donnelly released a music video for her single "Tricks", in which Jacklin co-directed with longtime collaborator Nick McKinlay.

+In an episode of Amoeba Records' long-running What's in my Bag?, Jacklin listed her connections to Fiona Apple, Edith Piaf, Silverchair, Iris DeMent, The Drifters, Laura Jean, Goblin, Emile Mosseri, Zap Mama, Hurray For The Riff Raff, Britney Spears, Björk, and Neil Young.